morfredus/ESP32-Diagnostic/docs/DIAGNOSTIC_MODULES.md

-# ESP32 Diagnostic Suite – Diagnostic Modules (v3.12.0)
+# ESP32 Diagnostic Suite – Diagnostic Modules (v3.15.0)

-This guide dives into each automated diagnostic module shipped with version 3.9.0.
+This guide dives into each automated diagnostic module shipped with version 3.15.0.
 Use it to understand the execution order, metrics collected, and interpretation guidelines when reviewing reports.

+**New in v3.15.0:** Multi-environment support with hardware-specific configurations for ESP32-S3 (N16R8/N8R8) and ESP32 Classic targets.
+Pin mappings adapt automatically based on the selected build environment.

 ## Execution pipeline
 The scheduler processes modules in the order shown below.
 Each module publishes status events consumed by the web dashboard,